 In today’s healthcare market, creating a patient-reported outcome program is quickly transitioning from convenient to necessary.
 But it’s a challenge.
-Implementing a data collection process is both time-consuming, and really difficult.
+Implementing a data collection process is both time-consuming and really difficult.

-All the time we talk to clinicians and administrators from organizations of all shapes and sizes who have been working on building a PRO program for years, yet still have limited usable data.
+All the time we talk to clinicians and administrators from organizations of all shapes and sizes who have been working on building a PRO program for years, yet still have limited actionable data.
 But here’s the good news – there is a proven and reliable system to help make the entire process significantly less painful.

 You can think of building a successful outcomes program much like you would a home.
 With that said, picking out paint colors, while fun, is certainly not the best place to start.
 In a similar way, you don’t want to focus your time and energy on arguing the best PRO tools to pick out.
 Even though that is the fun part, it’s the quickest route to getting stuck.